-Findings from several trials described above have shown SAS to be as effective for girls as it is for boys.
-However, the Second edition, SAS Small Group Program materials have been updated with more girl-friendly graphics, activities and specific program content in response to feedback from children, parents and professionals.
+Findings from several trials described above have shown SAS to be equally effective, regardless of children's gender.

+The SAS Small Group Program materials have been updated over time to improve gender diversity and neutrality across graphics, activities, and specific program content in response to feedback from children, parents and professionals.

-Children of Different Ages and Intelligence
+Children Of Different Ages and Intelligence

-Results from the ASPECT Satellite Class Trial and the initial clinic-based randomised controlled trial described previously showed SAS to be equally effective irrespective of a child's age (8-14 years in the ASPECT Trial; 8-12 years in the clinic trial) or IQ (a small number of students had mild to moderate intellectual impairments in the ASPECT Trial; all had an IQ at least within the average range in the clinic trial).
-The Second edition of SAS Small Group includes more simplified language and facilitator tips for tailoring to lower levels of intellectual and/or learning difficulties.
-1 Beaumont, R. (2015).
-The Secret Agent Society social-emotional skills training program for children with Autism Spectrum Disorders.
-The Australian Clinical Psychologist, 1(2), 27-29.
+Results from the ASPECT Satellite Class Trial and the initial clinic-based randomised controlled trial described above showed SAS to be equally effective irrespective of a child's age (8-14 years in the ASPECT Trial; 8-12 years in the clinic trial) or IQ (a small number of students had mild to moderate intellectual impairments in the ASPECT Trial; all had an IQ at least within the average range in the clinic trial).
+Updates to the SAS Small Group overtime include more simplified language and facilitator tips for tailoring to lower levels of intellectual functioning and/or learning difficulties.